How To Sharpen Your Critical Thinking

 The Awesome Power of Critical Thinking

-This might occasionally prove challenging to accept, but science has a way of highlighting the truth (see Everything’s Cool), regardless of our desired acceptance.
+This might prove challenging to accept, but science has a way of highlighting the truth (see Everything’s Cool), regardless of our desired acceptance.
 If we keep to it, the critical approach can help us continue to be our better selves and assist us in our struggle for a better world.
 It truly is an awesome mindset, with countless benefits.
 Please feel free to share with me below your own discoveries and revelations!